It's The Little Things - new poem

 While relatives coo over her baby,

-Pointing out every family feature they find in his face.
+Pointing out the family features they find in his face.

 I want what I can never have.